Newer versions of Chrome, Firefox, Internet Explorer and other browser will no longer connect to servers enabled with insecure ciphers.

 Turn on TLS 1.0, TLS 1.1, and TLS 1.2 in Advanced settings and try connecting to https://hostname again.
 If this error persists, it is possible that this site uses an unsupported protocol or cipher suite such as RC4 (link for the details), which is not considered secure.
 Please contact your site administrator.

-Login as root or an admin user on the CLI and run the following command to require TLS 1.1 or newer ciphers
+Login as root or an admin user on the CLI and run the following command to enable only TLS 1.2.
+Both TLS 1.0, and TLS 1.1 will be disabled.

 If the configuration is reset to factory default, you will need to apply the command again.
 Opengear strongly recommend upgrading to the latest firmware which removes insecure ciphers.